 Skills and capabilities related to employability - all pathways LO no. On successful completion of the named award, students will be able to: Module Code/s 5 Exercise professionalism and demonstrate personal responsibility for good working practices and ethical decision-making.
-BIOS 4001 BIOS 4003

-Skills and capabilities related to employability - all pathways 6 Demonstrate entrepreneurship by producing and pitching a business plan to commercialise an aspect of scientific innovation.
+BIOS 4001 BIOS 4003 6 Demonstrate entrepreneurship by producing and pitching a business plan to commercialise an aspect of scientific innovation.
 BIOS 4002